Natural Sciences — M.S.

 - familiar with key issues related to the integration of faith and science.

-- qualified to seek employment in K-12 teaching or civil or public service, or will be satisfied that the degree met other personal or professional development objectives.
+- qualified to seek employment in K-12 teaching or civil or public service, or will be satisfied that the degree meets other personal or professional development objectives.

 The Natural Sciences Program emphasizes ecology-oriented areas of biology and field-oriented geology—particularly sedimentology, stratigraphy, and paleontology.
 Fieldwork is emphasized because it provides a first-hand experience with biological and geological phenomena that cannot be satisfactorily grasped or understood solely from classroom or laboratory study.
 Throughout the natural sciences curriculum, students are encouraged to develop an open-minded and investigative approach in the application of the scientific method to the resolution of biological and geologic problems.
 Multiple working hypotheses are encouraged.
 The goal is to prepare students for effective careers in teaching or government.